[ni-goh-shee-ey-shuh n] [tak-tiks]

-Negotiation tactics are the detailed methods employed by negotiators to gain an advantage over other parties.
-Tactics are often deceptive and manipulative and are used to fulfil one party's goals and objectives - often to the detriment of the other negotiation parties.
-This makes most tactics in use today 'win-lose' by nature.
-We would like to urge negotiators to only use ethical tactics.
+Negotiation tactics are the detailed methods employed by negotiators to gain an advantage.
+Negotiation tactics are often deceptive and manipulative.
+Often, negotiators use negotiation tactics to fulfill their own goals and objectives.
+This is often to the detriment of others, making most tactics in use today “win-lose” by nature.

-Suggested Manipulative Tactics article.
+Suggested Manipulative Tactics article